elsonel/map-searcher/README.md

 ## Testing Components with Storybook

-To test individual components on Storybook, run the following command:
+To view and test individual components on Storybook, run the following command:

 ```bash
 npm run storybook dev -p 6007